Chris Marcus

 Post-Graduate Certificate, AI & Machine Learning

-Intensive 8-month hands-on program building AI/ML, neural network, computer vision, and NLP/LLM models.
+Intensive 8-month hands-on program: neural networks, computer vision, NLP/LLM model development, and production ML systems.

 Northeastern University